 Rachael Zacharias Bezanson

 Rachael Zacharias Bezanson is a Knowledge Translation and Exchange Assistant at the Centre for Rural and Northern Health Research, Lakehead University (Thunder Bay).
-She and the CRaNHR team are presently completing work for the Ministry of Health and Long-term Care on a Northwestern Ontario-wide engagement process, which collected addiction and mental health priorities and assessed support for a proposed Northern Centre of Excellence for Addiction and Mental Health.
+She and the CRaNHR team recently completed work for the Ministry of Health and Long-term Care on a Northwestern Ontario-wide engagement process, which collected addiction and mental health priorities and assessed support for a proposed Northern Centre of Excellence for Addiction and Mental Health.
 Prior to this, she worked on an evaluation of community-based opioid replacement programs for nine rural and remote Matawa First Nations.
 Rachael has previously undertaken research in newcomer settlement (Kitchener-Waterloo), HIV/AIDS treatment (Zomba, Malawi), community-based organization evaluations (Hamilton), and migration monitoring (Toronto).
 She holds a master's degree in Human Geography from the University of Waterloo, and dedicates her spare time to family, refugee sponsorship, birding and getting outside.